Introduction

 How to get here: Chinatown is located just south of Little Italy.
 When you walk down Mulberry Street and cross Canal Street, you have entered Chinatown.
 You will notice street signs in both English and Chinese, as well as plenty of Chinese restaurants!

-FOOD TIP: I suggest this food tour of Little Italy and Chinatown for a guided tour of both neighborhoods’ best dishes!
+FOOD TIP: If you really want to take a food tour, I suggest this food tour of Little Italy and Chinatown for a guided tour of both neighborhoods’ best dishes!

 SoHo